Canada Dependent Child Sponsorship: Requirements, Eligibility, Process & Documents for Indians

 - Registered Indians under the Canadian Indian Act, regardless of citizenship or PR status

-- Sponsors of biological children — under 22 and not in a spouse or common-law relationship
+- Sponsors of biological children who are under 22 and not in a spouse or common-law relationship

-- Sponsors of stepchildren — children of a current or former spouse/common-law partner of the sponsor
+- Sponsors of stepchildren (the children of a current or former spouse or common-law partner of the sponsor)

-- Sponsors of over-age dependents — children 22 or older who have been continuously unable to financially support themselves due to a physical or mental condition since before age 22
+- Sponsors of over-age dependants (children 22 or older who have been continuously unable to financially support themselves due to a physical or mental condition since before age 22)

 - Sponsors who included the dependent child in their own original PR application as a non-accompanying family member, declared and examined at landing (avoiding the IRPR 117(9)(d) bar)